Skip to main content

 Refinancing a car isn't for everyone and deciding when to refinance can be challenging.
 The benefits of refinancing might be limited or non-existent in certain instances.
 For example, if you have a poor payment history on your current loan or are close to paying it off, it may not be to your advantage to refinance.

 However, there are times when refinancing your car can benefit you.
-It may be helpful to refinance your car if any of the following situations apply to you.
+You may want to consider refinancing your car if any of the following situations apply to you.

 Your credit score increased